 Background to EIS, SEIS, SITR and VCT investment schemes

-How do the schemes work?
+How do the investment schemes work?

-The EIS, SEIS and SITR schemes are designed for private individuals wanting to invest in small and social enterprises.
+The EIS, SEIS and SITR schemes are designed for private individuals wanting to invest directly in small and social enterprises.
 Some investors prefer to spread their risk and choose instead to invest via a Venture Capital Trust (VCT) that itself invests in eligible smaller businesses, thus offering access to a larger portfolio.

 Under a VCT, individual investors buy shares in a quoted company (the VCT), who uses those funds to buy the shares of (or lend money to) unquoted companies.
 The VCT passes the tax relief available onto the investor, who also benefits from CGT relief on any gains, as well as tax-free dividends.

 The VCT must be approved by HMRC and must meet a variety of conditions during the relevant accounting period in which the application for approval is made, including:

 - Having ordinary shares listed in the Official List of the London Stock Exchange or admitted to trading on an EU Regulated Market (not AIM).